h-escoffier/PPMtoConc/README.md

 ## Input Format

-The input file should be either a `.txt` file download from the [PAXdb database](https://pax-db.org/download) or a `.tsv` file as follow :
+The input file should be either a `.txt` file download from the [PaxDb database](https://pax-db.org/download) or a `.tsv` file as follow :

 | ENSPID | Abundance_in_ppm |
 | :--------------- | :--------------- |